Leadership

 Mike InsalataEXECUTIVE DIRECTOR

-Mike Insalata has been helping, guiding, and teaching people with developmental disabilities for over 13 years.
+Mike has been with Treeline Pass since it opened in January of 2020.
+He has been working with people with developmental disabilities since 2007.
 His passion developed as an undergraduate at Western Michigan University where he studied behavior analysis with a focus on children on the autism spectrum.
 He went on to receive his master’s degree in behavior analysis from Northeastern University in Boston and his MBA from Metropolitan State University in Denver.
-He is also a Board Certified Behavior Analyst.
-Mike worked in the United Arab Emirates and most recently in Bahrain where he was the Clinical Director for a center for children with autism and other developmental disabilities.
-He also worked at The Joshua School as the Director of Behavioral Programming, for the New England Center for Children in Boston, and as a private behavior therapist in the Denver area.
+He has also been Board Certified Behavior Analyst since 2011.
+Mike worked in the United Arab Emirates and Bahrain where he was the Clinical Director for a center for children with autism.
+He also worked at The Joshua School in Denver as the Director of Behavioral Programming and at the New England Center for Children as a Behavior Therapist.
+In his free time, Mike enjoys playing softball, traveling, and binging great TV shows.

 Meghan Pipal